 3. Previous entrants may resubmit, as long as you have not won a scholarship within 24 months.

-4. The deadline for scholarship submission is December 16, 2022.
-Winners will be announced in early 2023.
+4. The deadline for scholarship submission is in mid-December

 For more information or media inquiries, please contact us at [email protected].